Mason Mount makes debut as Man Utd begin pre-season with win over Leeds

 Moments later the England midfielder was involved again, winning the ball back before attempting a delicate chip over Klaesson from 25 yards which landed on the roof of the net.

+“I’ve definitely got a great understanding of how the manager wants to work and how the boys play.

+“I really liked that role today.
+Being able to drop in and get on the ball and start the play from a bit deeper, but also having that freedom to be able to get forward and get in the box.”

-“I am sure he will contribute to the success of Manchester United because he is a quality player,” Ten Hag told MUTV before kick-off.
+Ten Hag spoke about what Mount offered United before kick-off, saying: “I am sure he will contribute to the success of Manchester United because he is a quality player.

 “In midfield you have to attack but you also have to defend.
 He will bring dynamic into our game.
 We need more dynamic in that midfield department.”